shriharivish/shriharivish.github.io/_projects/7_project.md

 <h4>Needs Identification</h4>

 The best way to tackle a problem with multiple needs is to choose the most important ones and work with them.
-Thus, we developed a Value Proposition Chart working with Dr. Jigish Gandhi (Ophthalmologist) and Dr. V. Premnath (Principal Scientist, NCL and Director, NCL Venture Center) to understand the pressing needs to be addressed.
+Thus, we developed a Value Proposition Chart working with Dr. Jigish Gandhi (Ophthalmologist) and Dr. V. Premnath (Chief Scientist, NCL and Director, NCL Venture Center) to understand the pressing needs to be addressed.

 <div class="img">
         {% include figure.html path="assets/img/kk_value.png" title="Value Proposition Chart" class="img-fluid rounded z-depth-1" %}